Catherine of Aragon: Early life

 Portrait by Juan de Flandes thought to be of 11-year-old Catherine.
 She resembles her sister Joanna.

 Catherine was born at the Archbishop's Palace of Alcalá de Henares near Madrid, in the early hours of 16 December 1485.
 She was the youngest surviving child of King Ferdinand II of Aragon and Queen Isabella I of Castile.
 Her siblings were Joanna, Queen of Castile and of Aragon; Isabella, Queen of Portugal; John, Prince of Asturias; and Maria, Queen of Portugal.

 Catherine was quite short in stature with long red hair, wide blue eyes, a round face, and a fair complexion.
 She was descended, on her maternal side, from the House of Lancaster, an English royal house; her great-grandmother Catherine of Lancaster, after whom she was named, and her great-great-grandmother Philippa of Lancaster were both daughters of John of Gaunt and granddaughters of Edward III of England.
 Consequently, she was third cousin of her father-in-law, Henry VII of England, and fourth cousin of her mother-in-law Elizabeth of York.

 Catherine was educated by a tutor, Alessandro Geraldini, who was a clerk in Holy Orders.
 She studied arithmetic, canon and civil law, classical literature, genealogy and heraldry, history, philosophy, religion, and theology.
-She had a strong religious upbringing and developed her Roman Catholic faith that would play a major role in later life.
+She had a strong religious upbringing and developed her Catholic faith that would play a major role in later life.
 She learned to speak, read and write in Castilian Spanish and Latin, and spoke French and Greek.
 Erasmus later said that Catherine "loved good literature which she had studied with success since childhood".
 She had been given lessons in domestic skills, such as cooking, embroidery, lace-making, needlepoint, sewing, spinning, and weaving and was also taught music, dancing, drawing, as well as being carefully educated in good manners and court etiquette.